NikhilSuthar/SparkDataFrameMail/README.md

 <h2>How to Use Code:</h2>

-* Download Jar from here
+* Download and Clone repository.
+* Open it in IDE and compile using command `sbt clean assembly`
-* Run below command with parameter
+* Run below command with parameter and Jar Path

 `spark-submit  --class com.spark.example.Main /.../Spark_DataFrame_Mail.jar "/../input.csv" "/../application.conf"`